After you order a long-term measurement, an account is created for you within 1-2 days.

 Tips & tricks for frequency groups

 Right-click the “Frequency Groups” button and open it in a new tab so the analysis view stays visible; after editing groups simply reload the analysis tab using the refresh button of your browser.
-Use zoom and the cursor to find suitable min/max frequencies.
+Use zoom and the cursor in the spectrogram to find min/max frequencies to set up relevant frequency regions.
 All fields marked * are required; use a dot as the decimal separator.

 Initial view / Add a new event